-Finally, if you’re not yet committed to Canon, it’s worth checking out the 80D’s direct competitor.
+Finally, maybe you’re not yet committed to Canon.
+If so, it’s worth checking out the 80D’s direct competitor, the D7500.

-ISO performance is also much better, giving usable image quality results at up to ISO 12.800.
-You can expand that to ISO 1.640.000, but you only get a pile of wild grain.
+ISO performance is also much better, giving usable image quality results up to ISO 12,800.
+You can expand that to ISO 1,640,000, but you only get lots of grain.
 It’s a useful marketing feature, though.

 There are numerous reasons why it might be great for you.
-Consider these aspects, and you will not go wrong with your decision.
+Consider the pros and cons.
+And you will not go wrong with your decision.